 Fernando Di Piero “Soluço” Biography

 Fernando Soluco was born on May 12th, 1980 in Sao Paulo, Brazil.
-Fernando started practicing martial arts at the age of 4 in Judo, continuing throughout his teens and reaching the grade of black belt before he reached 18 (he was 17 years old when he graduated as a black belt).
-In the mean time, when he was 13 years old, Di Piero saw Royce Gracie perform at UFC I, after this historic performance by the Gracie, Fernando joined Roberto Lage’s Jiu Jitsu gym.
+Fernando started practising martial arts at the age of 4 through Judo, carrying his training all through his teens while reaching the grade of black belt at 17 years of age.
+In the mean time, when he was 13 years old, Di Piero saw Royce Gracie perform at UFC I, after this historic performance by the Gracie, Fernando joined Roberto Lage‘s Jiu Jitsu gym.

-Soluco graded as a Jiu Jitsu blue and purple belt with Roberto Lage, but switched to Fabio Gurgel’s Alliance academy by the time he turned 17 years old.
-With Gurgel he achieved his brown and black belt (awarded in the end of 2003).
+It was Roberto Lage who graded Fernando with his blue and purple belts, after which Di Piero switched to Fabio Gurgel‘s Alliance academy (he was 17 at the time).
+With Gurgel he achieved his brown and black belt (awarded by the end of 2003).

-Fernando Di Piero started coaching when helping his Judo instructor around class, but he opened his first Jiu Jitsu academy when was when he was a brown belt, whilst also helping Fabio Gurgel with the children’s classes at the matrix academy.
-In 2006 Fernando Di Piero moved to the country of Ecuador where he opened the first Alliance team franchise there, establishing roots in the country and even marrying an Ecuatorian.
+Fernando Di Piero started coaching when helping his Judo instructor around class, but he opened his first Jiu Jitsu academy when was when he was a brown belt, whilst also helping Fabio Gurgel with the children’s classes at the Alliance headquarters.
+In 2006 Fernando Di Piero moved to the country of Ecuador where he opened an Alliance team franchise.
 The opportunity arose due to the close proximity with his good friend Freddy Sukata (a Jiu Jitsu pioneer in Argentina) who taught in Ecuador for a short amount of time, Sukata paved the way for Soluco to come to the country and establish his Alliance academy.

 In promoting BJJ as a martial art, Fernando Di Piero also decided to take on MMA (Mixed Martial Arts), fighting several different tournaments and competitions.
 He has also managed to produce some talent from his Ecuatorian academy, namely Francisco Iturralde and Leonardo Iturralde.